 Micro-credit and the Poor, Learning by Experiences: The Case of Sogesol in Haiti

 With the recent recognition bestowed upon Muhammed Yunus, founder of the micro-credit movement (The Noble Peace Prize 2006), micro-credit programs have been rolling at full speed as more and more governments and multi-lateral organizations are setting them up as cornerstone of their poverty reduction policies.
+The principles as simple and straightforward: matching neo-liberal market models, with access and provisions of financial and banking services (micro-loans) to the poor, in order to increase incomes and self-employments.

 Of course, it goes without saying that this approach has also been targeted by critics that have pointed to the relationships between increase in income levels and poverty reduction which are not linear dynamics, given the fact that the determinants of poverty are also deeply rooted in structural problems.
 Moreover, the antagonistic positions between market-based development projects and state-led development programs have further influenced the capacity to implement reforms and policies to support effective national strategies, and stabilization of economies and financial sectors.